Faculties, Centres and Institutes

 Performing Arts and Music

-The Faculty of Victorian College of Arts & Melbourne Conservatorium of Music (VCA & MCM) is a stimulating destination for professional graduate study and research training within the creative arts.
+The Faculty of Fine Arts and Music is a stimulating destination for professional graduate study and research training within the creative arts.
 These programs are scholarly as well as studio and performance-based, providing opportunities for in-depth study in your chosen discipline and/or interdisciplinary and collaborative practice.
 For further information, please visit their website.

 Business and Economics